waleedhassan304/British-ariway/README.md

 # British Airways Good or Bad?

-This project is a part of the Data Science virtual internship program offered by Forage with British Airways.
+This project is a part of the Data Science virtual internship program

 ## The virtual Internship is divided into two main tasks